Why Invest In An ICO?

-Profit and the opportunity to participate in ambitious projects are what attract investors to ICOs.
+Profit and the opportunity to participate in ambitious projects are the primary reasons behind investing in ICOs.

 Backing a crowdfunded project, by comparison, basically means donating money.
 And in an Initial Public Offering (IPO) – the traditional way of raising capital on a stock exchange – an investor gets shares in a company, which come with voting rights and the right to dividends.

-In an ICO, also known as a “crowdsale”, investors acquire tokens that may offer them various benefits.
+In an ICO, also known as a “crowdsale,” investors acquire tokens that may offer them various benefits.
 They expect the project they are investing in to become successful and the value of its token to increase.
 The Ethereum blockchain project, for example, raised USD 18 million in bitcoins in 2014 by selling its coin ether for USD 0.40.
 In December 2017 the price of ether stood at about USD 750.
 In other words, if you had bought USD 100 worth of ether coins during the ICO in 2014, your investment would have been worth more than USD 187,000 in December 2017.

 An increase in value, however, is not the only benefit an ICO investor can expect.
-As has been explained by Smith+Crown, a research company specialized in blockchain and cryptofinance, tokens generally give their holders various rights, and individual tokens can confer multiple types of rights.
+As has been explained by Smith+Crown, a research company specialized in blockchain and crypto finance, tokens generally give their holders various rights, and individual tokens can confer multiple types of rights.

 Such rights can include:

-Payment rights, where the token is the only means of payment for a platform or service.
+- Payment rights, where the token is the only means of payment for a platform or service.

-Access rights, where the token is required in order to be able to use the platform.
+- Access rights, where the token is required in order to be able to use the platform.

-Profit or fee rights, where holders of a token get a portion of revenues or profits.
+- Profit or fee rights, where holders of a token get a portion of revenues or profits.

-Block creation rights, where tokens determine who secures the project’s blockchain.
+- Block creation rights, where tokens determine who secures the project’s blockchain.

-Governance rights, where token holders can influence project features, direction, protocol and more.
+- Governance rights, where token holders can influence project features, direction, protocol and more.

 Have any suggestions about this entry?Let us know here.